aryanc193/aryanc193/README.md

 </h1>
 <h4>

-- Currently working as a bilingual engineer at Accenture.
+- Working as a bilingual engineer at Accenture.
 - Currently JLPT N3, pursuing N2
-- I'm currently working on Mainframes, while also learning marketing + tech skills.
+- I'm working on Mainframes for now, while also learning marketing + tech skills for my future projects.
-- Open to opportunities and discussions.
+- Open to opportunities, discussions and collaborations.

 </h4>